thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 ### Customize Office plan widget

-Now, enhance the functionality of the "[Office plan](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#adding-image-map-widget){:target="_blank"}" widget by adding the tooltip that display telemetry data of the sensors and adding the ability to drill down to the details of each device.
+Enhance the functionality of the "[Office plan](/docs/{{docsPrefix}}user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2/#adding-image-map-widget){:target="_blank"}" widget by adding a tooltip that display telemetry data for the sensors and adding the ability to drill down to the details of each device.
 Follow these steps to customize the widget:

 - While in the "office" state, enter the dashboard edit mode;
 - Click the "pencil" icon of the "Office sensors list" widget to modify its settings;